isomerpages/moe-guangyangpri/_our-resources/For Students/Student Learning Space.md

 SLS Webpage: https://vle.learning.moe.edu.sg/login<br>
 Need assistance with login?
 [Login Guide](/files/SLS%20Account%20Management%20-%20Guide%20for%20Students%20(Pri).pdf)

-If you need assistance with SLS assignments, please contact your Form Teacher or contact the school at
+If you need assistance with SLS assignments, please contact your Form Teacher or contact the school at [+65 6457 4345](tel:+6564574345).

+For further assistance, you can refer to the User Guide (or contact the SLS Help Line below: